PRTG API v2 Overview

 Simple Expressions

-This simple expression consists of the name of a property (favorite
+This simple expression consists of the name of a property (status

 ), a comparison operator (=

 ).
-Each property has a certain data type that determines which comparison operators and what kind of values can be used with the property in a filter expression.
+Each property has a certain data type that determines which comparison operators and what kind of values you can use with the property in a filter expression.

 Example: A filter in PowerShell